dmytsuu/bugno/README.md

 * Rails, Redis, Sidekiq

 * Postgres.
 Username: postgres | password: password.
-Checked config/database.yml
+Check config/database.yml

 * Create && migrate should be ok.

-* Tests tbd.
+* Tests - tbd.

 * Capistrano for deploy, all nessesary things stored in credentials

-* All you need is master or create fresh credentials.yml if this one is f\*cked
+* All you need is master key or create fresh credentials.yml if these are f\*cked

 ### Current credentials: